 What does it mean to scrap a car?

-Vehicles which are have either reached the end of their life naturally, or have been damaged or broken to the point that they are deemed uneconomical to repair.
+Vehicles cars are scrapped they have either reached the end of their life naturally, or have been damaged or broken to the point that they are deemed uneconomical to repair.
 For example, this could be through an accident, MOT failure or wear and tear.
-Vehicles which are scrapped will be taken to a government regulated Authorised Treatment Facility (ATF) where, following legal guidelines, the vehicle will go through a depollution process before being disposed of and recycled into something else.
+Vehicles which are scrapped will be taken to a government regulated scrap yards (known as an ATF or Authorised Treatment Facility) where, following legal guidelines, the vehicle will go through a depollution process before being disposed of and recycled into something else.

 The good news is that almost every part of a modern car or van has recycling potential and can go on to be used within other vehicles or construction material – some parts can even get made into wedding rings, sun cream and paint!
 Find out what your car could become in our insightful blog.